omu47/pyproject/README.md

 # pyproject
-tiny banking system
+1.tiny banking system
-# Python program to create Bankaccount class
-# with both a deposit() and a withdraw() function..
-after display
-'#driver code'
-executed next function call():)..
 2.now creating a sleep timer
-3.a  voice recoder using python
+3.a  voice recoder using python with comments help you to understand [install wavio scipy[$pip install wavio/$pip install scipy]]